-While there, the Park has mini train rides, a petting zoo and mini golf.
-When hunger strikes, authentic, affordable and delicious Thai food can be found right across the street at Kati Thai.
+While there, the Park has mini train rides, a petting zoo, and mini golf.
+When hunger strikes, authentic, affordable, and delicious Thai food can be found right across the street at Kati Thai.

 If you want to add some hiking to your trip, park on the north side of the waterfall and walk past the campground.
-The Park has a well-marked hiking trail network that is free use.
+The Park has a well-marked hiking trail network that is free to use.

 DeSoto Falls, Mentone, AL: